cantincy/ai_translator/README.md

 # AI Translator 🌐🤖

-A real-time translation application powered by LangChain and Streamlit.
+A translation application powered by LangChain, FastAPI and Streamlit.